The stable uniqueness theorem for unitary tensor category equivariant KK-theory: Introduction

 \begin{theorem}[Theorem \ref{thm: StableUniq}] Let $\cC$ be a unitary tensor category with countably many isomorphism classes of simple objects, $(A,\alpha,\fu)$ be a separable $\cC$-C$^*$-algebra, and $(B,\beta,\fv)$ be a $\sigma$-unital $\cC$-C$^*$-algebra.
 Let be two $\cC$-cocycle representations that form a $\cC$-Cuntz pair.
 Then the pair $(\phi,\psi)$ represents the zero element in $\KK^{\cC}((\alpha,\fu),(\beta,\fv))$ if and only if there exists another $\cC$-cocycle representation $\theta$ and a norm-continuous path of unitaries $u\colon[0,\infty)\to\cU(1+B\otimes\bK)$ with $u_0=1$ such that for all $X\in\cC$ and $\xi\in\alpha(X)$ \end{theorem}

-Due to the fact that many unitary tensor categories do not admit actions on the complex numbers, and the actions we consider are by bimodules rather than endomorphisms, one cannot directly employ the machinery developed in the group equivariant setting (\cite{GASZ22}).
+Due to the fact that many unitary tensor categories do not admit actions on the complex numbers, and the actions we consider are by correspondences rather than endomorphisms, one cannot directly employ the machinery developed in the group equivariant setting (\cite{GASZ22}).
 To circumvent these issues, we need to introduce the right counterparts for notions such as Cuntz pairs, weak containment, or asymptotic unitary equivalence, which do not restrict to the analogous notions in \cite{GASZ22}.
-In particular, the reader should be warned that our stable uniqueness theorem differs to the one in \cite{GASZ22}, even in the group equivariant case.
+Indeed, the categorical notion of equivariant morphism between actions of tensor categories leads us to handle the underlying $^*$-homomorphism and unitary cocycles into a combined map, rather than separate compatible objects.
+This leads to different but appropriate notions in our setting.
+Thus, the reader should be warned that our stable uniqueness theorem differs to the one in \cite{GASZ22}, even in the group equivariant case.
 Futhermore, a fundamental difference in our proofs is the use of duality in a unitary tensor category to replace the invertibility in a group.
 We set up the necessary framework to make use of duality in Section \ref{sect: Prelim}.
 An important milestone in the proof of Theorem \ref{thm: StableUniq} is showing the existence of absorbing representations in the $\cC$-equivariant setting (see Theorem \ref{thm:absorbingexists}).
 In the past decade, through a result of Elliott and Kucerovsky (\cite{EllKu01}), verifying when a representation is absorbing proved to be a key step in major results regarding structure and classification of C$^*$-algebras (\cite{ChrisTWW,CS20,oinftyclass,classif}).
 Therefore, an appealing result that we would like to point out is Lemma \ref{lem:biglemsec3}, which contains sufficient conditions to determine when a given $\cC$-cocycle representation absorbs another $\cC$-cocycle representation.
 This result is in the spirit of (\cite{Ka80,GASZ22}) and Voiculescu's theorem (\cite{Voi76}).
 As absorbing representations exist, we may get control over the structure of the stabilisation $\theta$ in Theorem \ref{thm:A} (in fact any absorbing representation will suffice).
 This enhancement of the stable uniqueness theorem is crucial for its applications in \cite{DynamicalKP}.